beepscore/remy_python/README.md

     cd /etc/lirc/lircd.conf.d
     sudo mv devinput.lircd.conf devinput.lircd.dist

-### Generate a new configuration file.
+### Use infrared receiver to generate a new configuration file.
 lirc-remotes has lots of files, but none named polk.
 Could try existing ones but this could be time consuming.
-Instead use an existing handheld remote to "teach" the Raspberry Pi how to act like that remote.
+Instead use an existing handheld remote transmitter to "teach" the Raspberry Pi how to act like that remote.
 The Raspberry Pi IR Control Expansion Board has an infrared receiver.
 LIRC command irrecord records button press infrared signals. http://www.lirc.org/html/irrecord.html